holyjak/fulcro-intro-wshop/README.md

 Usage
 -----

+### Running the app from VS Code with Calva

+#### Alternative 1: Using a local desktop VS Code

+To make everyone's lives simpler, it is _recommended_ that you use VS Code with [Calva](https://calva.io/), no matter what is your preferred editor / IDE.
+You only [need to know a few Calva keybindings](https://github.com/holyjak/interactive-dev-wshop/blob/master/Cheatsheet.md#vs-code-and-calva-shortcuts) to be sufficiently effective during the workshop.

+(You can use your editor if you really prefer that but you are on your own if you run into any problems with that.)

+Provided that you have Calva installed, you are ready to go.
+Read "Starting the app below".

-### Running the app with in-browser VS Code and backend via Gitpod
+#### Alternative 2: Using an in-browser VS Code and backend via Gitpod

 It is preferable to run the app locally with Calva (see below) but if you run into some issues with the editor or tooling, you can run everything in the browser with a pre-configured virtual machine: